CityofSantaMonica/mds-provider/README.md

 ### Start the containers

-Start a local PostgreSQL server, as well as a local pgAdmin 4 client.
+Start a local PostgreSQL server, as well as a local pgAdmin4 client.
 Runs initialization scripts to create the database `$MDS_DB` with user account info `$MDS_USER` and `$MDS_PASSWORD`.

 ```bash
 $ docker-compose up -d --build --force-recreate
 ```

-Now browse http://localhost:$PGADMIN_HOST_PORT to connect.
+Now browse `http://localhost:$PGADMIN_HOST_PORT` to connect.

 ### Stop the containers